CZ-NIC/knot-resolver/daemon/bindings/cache.rst

 .. note:: In most of the Unix-like systems ``/tmp`` and ``/var/run`` are commonly mounted as tmpfs.
-While it is technically possible to move the cache to an existing tmpfs filesystem, it is *not recommended*, since the path to cache is specified in multiple systemd units.
+While it is technically possible to move the cache to an existing tmpfs filesystem, it is *not recommended*, since the path to cache is configured on multiple places.

 Mounting the cache directory as tmpfs_ is the recommended approach.
 Make sure to use appropriate ``size=`` option and don't forget to adjust the size in the